-- A. The City hereby agrees not to take disciplinary action against any permanent employee except for just cause.
-In the event that a permanent employee is disciplined, that employee shall have the right to a departmental hearing, and to appeal therefrom to the Merit System Review Board.
-If no appeal to the Merit System Review Board is available on jurisdictional grounds, then the matter may be appealed to arbitration by initiating a grievance at Step 4 of the contractual Grievance Procedure in accordance with the terms thereof. - B. Except in the most aggravated situations, the City agrees not to suspend employees on the spot, and under usual circumstances agrees to give the Union one (1) day's notice prior to the suspension of an employee.
+A. The City hereby agrees not to take disciplinary action against any employee except for just cause.
+In the event that a permanent employee is the subject of major discipline as defined by N.J.A.C.
+4A:2-22, that employee shall have the right to a departmental hearing, and to appeal therefrom to the Merit System Review Board.
+If no appeal to the Merit System Review Board is available on jurisdictional grounds, then the matter may be appealed to arbitration by initiating as grievance at Step 4 of the Contractual Grievance Procedure in accordance with the terms thereof.

+B. Except in the most aggravated situations, the City agrees not to suspend employees on the spot, and, under usual circumstances, agrees to give the Union one (1) day's notice prior to the suspension of an employee.